 Today you’re going to learn how to remove page numbers in Word.

-After inserting the page numbers, due to one or two reasons, you realized that you don’t need the pages to be numbered anymore.
+After inserting the page numbers, due to one or two reasons, you realized that you don’t need the numbered pages anymore.

 You’ve come to the right place.

-Below are some of the easiest ways you can remove page numbers in your Word document:
+Below are some of the easiest ways you can remove page numbers in your Microsoft Word document:

 How to remove all page numbers in Word